sine2pi/ASR-model/README.md

 By modulating the RoPE frequencies based on pitch (F0), we are essentially telling the model to pay attention to the acoustic features relate to sequence position in a way that's proportional to the voice characteristics.
 This approach creates a more speech-aware positional representation that helps the model better understand the relationship between acoustic features and text.

-To highlight the relationship between pitch and rotary embeddings the model implements three complementary pitch-based enhancements:
+To highlight the relationship between pitch and rotary embeddings, the model implements three complementary pitch-based enhancements:

-1. The first uses pitch to modify theta (rotary frequency)*
+1. **Pitch-modulated theta:** Pitch (f0) is used to modify the theta parameter, dynamically adjusting the rotary frequency.
-2. The second adds direct similarity bias to attention
+2. **Direct similarity bias:** A pitch-based similarity bias is added directly to the attention mechanism.
-3. The third replaces the unit circle radius (1.0) in the torch.polar calculation with variable radii derived from f0.
-The frequencies (f0) create acoustically-weighted positional encodings, so each position in the embedding space reflects the acoustic prominence in the original speech.
-This approach essentially adds phase information without significant computational overhead.
+3. **Variable radii in torch.polar:** The unit circle radius (1.0) in the `torch.polar` calculation is replaced with variable radii derived from f0.
+This creates acoustically-weighted positional encodings, so each position in the embedding space reflects the acoustic prominence in the original speech.
+This approach effectively adds phase information without significant computational overhead.

+This accurately describes the mechanisms in your code and their intended effects.

 <img width="780" alt="cc4" src="https://github.com/user-attachments/assets/165a3f18-659a-4e2e-a154-a3456b667bae"  />